 to have worn belts and pads for years.

 a menstrual belt looks like for the first

-time; often, they have just vaguely heard of
+time; many have just vaguely heard of them.

 © 1998 Harry Finley.
 It is

 illegal to reproduce or distribute any of the

 work on this Web site in any manner or medium